+Update 2/21/20.
 3 egg whites, 6 almonds, 4 cashews, 2 dates and no B.S.
-Simple words like these adorn the front of every wrapper of the RXBAR, a whole-food nutrition bar based around the Paleo eating plan and which seems to be popular with those who do the CrossFit exercise program.
-During a conversation with someone, I was given a sample RX Bar.
-Since I had not heard of it before, I thought it would be good to review.
-Is it healthy?
-Is the RXBar the best?
+Simple words like these appear on the front of every wrapper of the RXBAR, a whole-food nutrition bar based around the Paleo eating plan and which seems to be popular with those who do the CrossFit exercise program.
+During a conversation, I was given a sample RX Bar to see what I thought about it.
+Since I had not heard of it before, I thought it would be good to review it.
+Is RXBar healthy?
+Is it the best nutrition bar to take with you on trips??
 Keep reading and let's find out.
-Also see the Protein Bar review.
+Also, see the Protein Bar review.

 What Does RX In The Name Mean?

 I have to say the name of this nutrition bar is pretty snazzy.
 In the medical world, “RX” means prescription.
 So by adding RX to the name, they are subtly saying that this is the prescription (remedy) for your nutrition problems.

 To be fair, the company website (RXBar.com) does give a disclaimer that they “don't claim to be a prescription for anything.”
 That statement is likely to keep the FDA and FTC from raining down on them like you know what.

 Disclaimers notwithstanding, not since “Shakeology” has I seen such a clever sounding name.

 The Shakeology review has more about that supplement.

 There several flavors of RXBars.
 Here's what was available when this review was created.

 |Blueberry||Peanut Butter||Chocolate Coconut|